turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 npm start
 ```

+## Walk Through

 * Visit [http://localhost:3000](http://localhost:3000) to interact with the app.

-* Don't forget to setup Metamask with `Fuji testnet` and also fund the account with Fuji c-chain test tokens for tx fees.
-Please refer to this tutorial on [Connecting Datahub to Metamask](https://learn.figment.io/network-documentation/avalanche/tutorials/connect-datahub-to-metamask).

-### Walk Through: User registration and adding a new friend
+* User registration and adding a new friend

 ![preview](https://i.imgur.com/pyYXvZs.gif)

+{% hint style="info" %}
+    Make sure your friend is also registered to the application while adding him as a friend.
+{% endhint %}

-### Walk Through: Chatting
+* Chatting

 ![preview](https://i.imgur.com/LfkjLSK.gif)